clairehalloran/GeoHeat-GB/README.md

 ## Licenses and citation

-Similarly to PyPSA, GeoHeat-GB is distributed under the MIT license.
+GeoHeat-GB is distributed under the MIT license.

 When you use GeoHeat-GB, please cite the forthcoming paper: